particle-iot/docs/src/content/getting-started/hardware/cellular-overview.md

 Likewise, even though Japan is part of the EMEAA region, the [B524 in Japan](/tutorials/cellular-connectivity/cellular-carriers/?tab=CountryDetails&country=Japan&device=B%20Series%20B524%20LTE%20CAT1%2F3G%2F2G%20(Europe%29%20EtherSIM) is not recommended because so many of the bands used in Japan are not supported by the EG91-E.

-In the United States, LTE Cat M1 EtherSIM devices (Boron BRNR404X/BRN404, B Series B404X/B404, Tracker T404 and ONE404, E Series E404X/E404, Electron ELC404) are a special case.
+In the United States, LTE Cat M1 EtherSIM devices (Boron BRNR404X/BRN404, B-Series B404X/B404, Tracker T404 and ONE404, E-Series E404X/E404, Electron ELC404) are a special case.
 The [country details for the United States](/tutorials/cellular-connectivity/cellular-carriers/?tab=CountryDetails&country=United%20States&device=Tracker%20T404%2FONE404%20LTE%20M1%20(NorAm%29%20EtherSIM) do not list T-Mobile as supported.
 The reason is that T-Mobile officially only supports LTE Cat NB1, which is different and not supported by Particle devices.
 However, many areas of the United States have unofficial T-Mobile LTE Cat M1 service, not advertised by T-Mobile.
 EtherSIM LTE Cat M1 devices will connect to T-Mobile or AT&T, whichever has a stronger signal.
 (Pre-2021 LTE Cat M1 devices cannot connect to T-Mobile at all with the built-in Particle SIM on those devices.)

 ### Third-party SIMs